 We have a thriving church family at Holy Trinity.
-We serve a population of approximately 20,000 people and have an electoral roll of 211.
+We serve a population of approximately 20,000 people and have an electoral roll of 194.
 In addition to the regular worshipping community, we are widely regarded as "their church" by many in the community who turn out in numbers to our seasonal services.
-We are a popular choice for weddings and funerals, and we have held numerous baptism services in the last twelve months, often attracting congregations of 100+.
+We are a very popular choice for weddings (11-12 per year) and funerals (50+ per year) and we have held 37 baptism services in the last twelve months, often attracting congregations of 100+ (during previous incumbencies, the number of baptisms has been higher).
 We see these activities as potential opportunities for mission and outreach and are keen that they should continue.

-Although the congregation is predominantly in the older age range, we are keen to expand further our ministry among young people and young families.
+Although the congregation is predominantly in the older age range, we are a very welcoming church and are keen to expand further our ministry among young people and young families.